oneapi-src/level-zero-spec/scripts/core/PROG.md

 @todo [**Zack**] add function API to query optimal group dimensions from thread count, et al

 ${"#"} <a name="oi">OpenCL Interoperability</a>
+Interoperability with OpenCL is currently only supported _from_ OpenCL _to_ ${Xx} for a subset of types.
-@todo [**Mike**] write-up summary on how these are one-direction and optimized for unified device drivers.
+The APIs are designed to be OS agnostics and allow implementations to optimize for unified device drivers;
+while allowing less-optimal interopability across different device types and/or vendors.

-There are three OpenCL objects that can be shared for interoperability:
+There are three OpenCL types that can be shared for interoperability:
 1. **cl_mem** - an OpenCL buffer object
 2. **cl_program** - an OpenCL program object
 3. **cl_command_queue** - an OpenCL command queue object